-Best Auto Darkening Welding Helmet – Buying Guide
+Best Auto Darkening Welding Helmet – Reviews and Buying Guide 2019

 Welding releases very dangerous rays that can cause serious damage to sensitive body parts, the eyes and face especially.
 The best welding helmets should be able to protect your eyes and face from all hazards associated with welding as: infrared light, heat, flash burn, ultraviolet light and all kinds of burn.

 This article will give a review of some of the best welding helmet available in the market.

 Join me as I proceed to the review of the best welding helmets available in the market:

 Review of the 20 Best Welding Helmets For the Money

 There are many categories of welding helmets available in the market.
 I am going to base this classification on price.

 1. Antra AH6-260-0000 Solar Power Auto Darkening Welding Helmet